This article welcomes anyone that wants to help with translations or contributions.

 The pixel unit performs perspective correction to map textures onto the primitives (a great improvement considering the previous affine mapping approach).
 Moreover, it also provides bilinear and trilinear filtering, the later one is used alongside mipmapped textures.

-Here certain pixels will be discarded if they don’t meet certain conditions.
+Here certain pixels will be discarded if they don’t meet a number of requirements.
 Having said that, the following tests are carried out:

-The last stage can apply some effects using the previous frame-buffer found in DDRAM:
+The last stage can apply some effects over our new pixels using the previous frame-buffer found in local DRAM:

 Finally, the new frame-buffer, along with the updated Z-buffer, are written to memory using a 1024-bit bus.